 It’s important to understand that a previous LASIK surgery will not disqualify you from cataract surgery.
 Even if you’ve had LASIK, you can usually have the surgery without any issues.

 Most people get monofocal lens implants during cataract surgery.
 These lenses are the gold-standard of cataract surgery and are typically covered by insurance.
 They provide good vision at a single distance, typically for far away distances.
 People often need reading glasses afterward.
 Those who don’t want reading glasses can get LASIK done in one eye to correct it for near vision.
 This allows them to see up close with one eye and at a distance with another eye.
 Before getting LASIK done in a single eye, it is a good idea to try it out with a contact lens to make sure you can adapt to it.
 Some people can adapt to it without any problems, while others may have problems.
 That is why it is so important to test it out before getting surgery.

 If you want to avoid wearing glasses or undergoing an additional refractive procedure after cataract surgery, ask your surgeon about multifocal or extended depth of focus intraocular lenses.
 These lenses work at all distances, reducing your chances of needing any type of corrective eyewear or surgery after they are implanted.
 You will need to check with your insurance company to see if they are covered under your plan.

 If you’re considering any type of eye surgery, you will need to consult with a surgeon.
 Let a surgeon examine your eyes and help you determine if you are a good candidate for surgery.
 Your Los Angeles eye doctor can go over your options with you and help you come up with a plan.
-Contact Santa Monica Eye Medical Group for your consultation today!
+Contact Hamilton Eye Institute for your consultation today!